corenel/corenel.github.io.bak/source/_posts/CodeSchool-ES2015.md

 **Fetching Poll Results From the Server**

-It?s very important to understand how to work with JavaScript?s single-thread model.
+It's very important to understand how to work with JavaScript's single-thread model.

 Otherwise, we might accidentally freeze the entire app, to the detriment of user experience.